-However, directly applying edge detection and segmentation models to our problem does not work well, because the snow layers in our radar echograms have very subtle boundaries, and different layers do not have distinct internal characteristics like color or texture.
-Moreover, our images have structure (caused by physical processes of how ice forms) that is not captured by these models: layer boundaries are roughly parallel and do not cross, for example.

-Our problem can be thought of as a more general version of the tiered segmentation problem [11] proposed by Felzenswalb and Veksler, who presented an algorithm based on dynamic programming.
+However, directly applying edge detection and segmentation models to our problem does not work well, because the snow layers in our radar echograms have very subtle layer boundaries, and different layers do not have distinct internal characteristics like color or texture.
+Moreover, our images have distinct structure (caused by physical constraints of the world) that is not captured by these models: layer boundaries are roughly parallel and cannot cross, for example.
+This problem is an instance of the tiered segmentation problem [11] proposed by Felzenswalb and Veksler, who presented an algorithm based on dynamic programming to solve it efficiently.
 However, their solution required the number of tiers (labels) to be fixed ahead of time to a small number (3) because inference was exponential in the number of labels, and used hand-crafted features.
 In this paper, we propose a novel approach to a generalized version of the tiered segmentation problem in which the number of labels can be large and not known ahead of time.
 Our technique combines convolutional and recurrent neural networks for counting and detecting all ice internal layers in radar images.